aschroder/aschroder.github.io/index.md

 There was a blog about ecommerce software here once upon a time, you can find the archive [here](/blog-archive/) if you want some nostalgia about Magento, AWS, Google Cloud or Ecommerce from 2008-2017.

+I sporadically post articles on this site which you can find below.